Netting planned after woman nearly hit by falling debris from under 7 train in Queens

 Residents just want to know what took them so long.

-"I always hear they need money to fix stuff and there's not enough money coming in for them to fix stuff but there probably should be some kind of safety steps being taken," said Koster.
+"I always hear they need money to fix stuff and there's not enough money coming in for them to fix stuff, but there probably should be some kind of safety steps being taken," Koster said.

 ----------